Ryota Morioka

-Ryota Morioka (森岡 亮太, Morioka Ryōta) is a Japanese professional footballer who plays for Belgian Pro League side Charleroi.
+Ryota Morioka (森岡 亮太, Morioka Ryōta) is a Japanese former professional footballer who play as a Midfielder.

 Career

 After six seasons with Vissel Kobe, he moved to Śląsk Wrocław in January 2016.

-On the sixth of July 2017, he became the most expensive player ever at Waasland-Beveren.
+On 6 July 2017, he became Belgian club Waasland-Beveren's record signing.

-End of januar 2018 Morioka made a transfer in the Belgian First Division A to RSC Anderlecht for 2,50 million euros.
+In late January 2018, Morioka was transferred to fellow Belgian First Division A side RSC Anderlecht for €2,5 million.

-A year later he is being hired by RSC Charleroi and in the summer of 2019 the club takes him over on a definite basis for 1,5 million euros.
+A year later, he was loaned to Charleroi, and was later acquired by them on permanent basis for €1,5 million in mid-2019.

 On 11 October 2021, he extended his contract at Charleroi until 2024.

+On 13 August 2024, Morioka returned to Vissel Kobe.

+On 31 March 2025, Morioka announcement officially retirement from football after 14 years as professional career.